 6. Competitive pay and salary transparency

 - 72% of undergrads say a high starting salary makes them more likely to apply to a job

 Starting salary—and visibility into salary bands on job descriptions—is an important factor for Gen Z job seekers.
 Take into account their overall emphasis on financial stability and security, their student loan burdens, and the fact that more than half of undergrads expect to support parents/family members during their career—in addition to macroeconomic influences that they’ve come of age with, from the Great Recession to the pandemic.

 However, fewer than 1 in 4 early career job seekers say they definitely plan to negotiate their salary.
 Among those who don’t plan to negotiate, 57% of men and 65% of women are reluctant to do so because they don’t want to risk losing a job offer.
 Again, consider how offering financial literacy learning and development opportunities could create a more equitable job search process.

 Early talent is the future of work—attracting & retaining them is critical to your success

-With open-mindedness for what Gen Z wants in their next job, you can cultivate promising early talent and be the change they want to see at your employer.
+The college-to-career transition is a big shift for every generation.
+With openness to what Gen Z wants in their next job, you can cultivate promising early talent and be the change they want to see at your employer.
 After all, it’s not the company that makes the people; it’s the people that make the company.